sergijoan22/notes/notes/Google Cloud.md

 Network firewall: Security system to prevent access to private networks connected to the Internet, like a Google Cloud service.
 The only traffic allowed is defined with firewall policies.

 YARN: In a Hadoop ecosystem, a resource manager to distribute loads between parts.

+Reinforcement learning: Technique where a machine tries actions without previous training training to reach the highest rewards.
+Wrong actions are punished and correct are rewarded so it learns with trial and error.
+Examples are training an agent to play a maze game or a racing game.

 Hash values?